Huawei tested AI software that could recognize Uighur minorities and alert police, report says

 One of the Huawei-Megvii systems offered for sale after the “Uighur alarm” test, in June 2019, is advertised as saving local governments digital storage space by saving images in a single place.

-Two other systems, said to use Megvii’s surveillance software and Huawei’s Atlas AI computing platform, were announced for sale in September of this year.
+Two other systems, said to use Megvii’s surveillance software and Huawei’s Atlas AI computing platform, were announced for sale in September.
 Both were described as “localization” of the products using Huawei chips and listed for sale “only by invitation.”
 Marketing materials for one of those systems say it was used by authorities in China’s southern Guizhou province to catch a criminal.